Lake Burley Griffin: Walter Burley Griffin's design

 The American architect Walter Burley Griffin won the contest and was invited to Australia to oversee the construction of the nation's new capital after the judges' decision was ratified by King O'Malley, the Minister for Home Affairs.
 Griffin's proposal, which had an abundance of geometric patterns, incorporated concentric hexagonal and octagonal streets emanating from several radii.

-His lake design was at the heart of the city and consisted of a Central Basin in the shape of circular segment, a West and East Basin, which were both approximately circular, and a West and East Lake, which were much larger and irregularly shaped, at either side of the system.
+His lake design was at the heart of the city and consisted of a Central Basin in the shape of a circular segment, a West and East Basin, which were both approximately circular, and a West and East Lake, which were much larger and irregularly shaped, at either side of the system.
 The East Lake was supposed to be 6 m higher than the remaining components.
 Griffin's proposal was "the grandest scheme submitted, yet it had an appealing simplicity and clarity.

 The lakes were deliberately designed so that their orientation was related to various topographical landmarks in Canberra.
 The lakes stretched from east to west and divided the city in two; a land axis perpendicular to the central basin stretched from Capital Hill—the future location of the new Parliament House on a mound on the southern side—north northeast across the central basin to the northern banks along Anzac Parade to the Australian War Memorial (although a casino was originally planned in its place).
 This was designed so that looking from Capital Hill, the War Memorial stood directly at the foot of Mount Ainslie.
 At the southwestern end of the land axis was Bimberi Peak.

 The straight edge of the circular segment that formed the central basin was designated the water axis, and it extended northwest towards Black Mountain.
 A line parallel to the water axis, on the northern side of the city, was designated the municipal axis.
 The municipal axis became the location of Constitution Avenue, which linked City Hill in Civic Centre and Market Centre.
 Commonwealth Avenue and Kings Avenue were to run from the southern side from Capital Hill to City Hill and Market Centre on the north respectively, and they formed the western and eastern edges of the central basin.
 The area enclosed by the three avenues was known as the Parliamentary Triangle, and was to form the centrepiece of Griffin's work.